ispirovjr/ispirovjr/README.md

 - 👋 Hi, I’m @ispirovjr,
 # Ivan Spirov
-## An Astrophysics student in RUG with Honor
+## An Honors Astrophysics student in RUG

 - Interested in Astrophysics and Programming
 - Experience in Java, Phython, C# and some C